 When it comes to building safety, there must be a standard for professionals to adhere to.
 This usually refers to building codes and safety measures to protect against fire, chemicals, or other hazards.
 Still, one hazard many people don’t consider is poor plumbing systems.
-Whether it’s for a residence, commercial or municipal building, everyone must know the importance of following plumbing codes and standards to ensure the building is safe for occupancy.
+Whether it’s for a residence, commercial or municipal building, everyone must know the importance of following plumbing codes to ensure the building is safe for occupancy.

 What Are Plumbing Codes?

 Plumbing codes are special building codes specifically designed to regulate the design, installation, and inspection of plumbing systems.
 Typically, these residences and commercial buildings employ them to ensure that plumbers adhere to the safety and structural integrity of these buildings.
-As with any industry, plumbing codes and standards seek to develop new safety features for residents.
+As with any industry, plumbing codes seek to develop new safety features for residents.
 Plumbing codes, or uniform plumbing codes (UPC), began in 1926 when a group of inspectors noticed no standard plumbing maintenance or installation regulations.
 In 1945, the International Association of Plumbing and Mechanical Officials (IAPMO) created the first UPC.

 What Plumbing Codes Do

 Their main priority is to reduce any common issues that arise, such as noxious fumes or improper sanitation.
-Plumbing codes and standards also protect residents from dubious building practices that might put residents in harm’s way.
+Plumbing codes also protect residents from dubious building practices that might put residents in harm’s way.
 Today, plumbers must also abide by the Americans with Disabilities Act (ADA) when installing plumbing systems in public buildings.
 Drinking fountains, toilets, mirrors, coat hooks, shelves, water closets, dispensers, and all other bathroom amenities must follow these compliances to be disability accessible.

 Common Plumbing Code Violations